"I’m Not Photogenic": How to Overcome Photo Anxiety and Embrace Your Portraits

 We as photographers preach family photos and moms’ portraits are meaningful to your kids and family, and I believe many clients are on board for that.
 But…..are they meaningful to YOU, as a mom, actually as a woman?
 Do you enjoy seeing yourself in photos?

 So I thought this will be a great topic for my blog and I turned to a pro, Tory Stroker.
 Tory is an anti-diet Registered Dietitian, Certified Intuitive Eating Counselor and weight inclusive provider local to Ridgewood, NJ.
 She helps women in all body sizes to reject diet culture, find food freedom, nourish their body to feel their best and find peace with their body.
-She has supported hundreds of women in their journey towards food freedom, body liberation and overall body trust through her one-on-one counseling services in her private practice, Tory Stroker Nutrition.
+She has supported hundreds of women through her one-on-one counseling services in her private practice, Tory Stroker Nutrition.
 Make sure to check out her website!

 Here’s from Tory: